The Characteristics of a Less Conventional Website with Examples

 Kustaa Saksi

-Although Kustaa Saksi's site follows a grid-like layout, it still looks rather experimental because the navigation is camouflaged with images.
+Although Kustaa Saksi’s site follows a grid-like layout, it still looks rather experimental because the navigation is camouflaged with images.
 Users are required to rollover the images in order to find out what the link is about.
-The overall layout is neat, simple with a hint of a modern look.
+The overall layout is neat, simple with a hint of the modern look.

 Kustaasaksi